 The display had now faded away.
 John ran to the window, and observed that there were lines embedded in the glass, which he had previously thought were just imperfections.
 John looked again at the wall.

 Ximene continued to speak.
 ‘Oh… John.
-That isnt just a star it is a pentacle, probably a perfect pentacle, I have read about them.
+That isn’t just a star it is a pentacle, probably a perfect pentacle, I have read about them.
 She frowned ‘I can’t remember exactly what I read except that when astronomers observed the movement of the planet Venus, the movements plotted a perfect pentacle.
-If this is indeed a map, the use of the pentacle, a very precise geometrical figures may mean that the intersections are also precise targets, which this strange display was intended to help us find.’
+If this is indeed a map, the intersections may be precise targets, which this strange display was intended to help us find.’

 She looked with satisfaction at John’s completed handiwork.
 She could hardly contain her excitement. ‘ John I know we both wanted a hard training session this morning, but can we abandon it?
 I don’t think I can do anything else until I have a better understanding of the message we have been sent! ’